-Interviews and Conversations with Auditors, Investigators and Managers at Canada's beleaguered Tax Agency
+Interviews and Conversations with Auditors, Investigators and Managers at Canada's Beleaguered Tax Agency Canadians for Tax Fairness December 2015

 WHAT IS WRONG AT THE CRA?
 And How to Fix It.

 Running a great country costs money.
 Whether it's a national healthcare system, the TransCanada Highway, or food inspection, Canadians innately understand the wisdom in pooling resources to make good things happen.
 The Canada Revenue Agency plays a vital role in collecting that revenue for the federal government and many provincial governments.